armele/ott/README.md

     - Because I want pretty rain, dammit
   - Used to overwrite the vanilla health/hearts sprite to mimic Colorful hearts
     - Cleaner, more current for 1.21.1 environment
+  - Used in the Pale Garden backport to allow for placement of foliage on the pale moss blocks

 FAQ:
 =======